LelioCossa/LelioCossa/README.md

 ## Hey I'm Lélio Cossa
 Product Designer and Full Stack Developer with 5+ years of experience in the digital industry.
 Proven ability to deliver innovative and user-centric design solutions that drive business growth.

-*Expertise in UX/UI design, web and mobile development, and software engineering.
+— Expertise in UX/UI design, web and mobile development, and software engineering.<br/>
-*Track record of success in increasing user engagement, improving conversion rates, and reducing customer support costs.
+— Track record of success in increasing user engagement, improving conversion rates, and reducing customer support costs.<br/>
-*Skills in project management, stakeholder communication, and risk management.
+— Skills in project management, stakeholder communication, and risk management.<br/>
-*Passionate about creating products that make people's lives easier and more enjoyable.
+— Passionate about creating products that make people's lives easier and more enjoyable.

 With a passion for creating user-centric products.
 I have a proven track record of delivering innovative and high-quality products that meet the needs of users and businesses.